Jeremy-Fu/remote-method-invocation/README.md

 In our design, once a remote object is exported, it is registered on a proxy dispatcher that listens for incoming invocations and distributes the invocations to different exported remote objects on the given listening port.
 And the stub also implements the same interface as remote object implements which ensures the client can call such methods remotely.
 But as a stub, it doesn’t perform the function.
 Instead, it marshalls the parameters, sends the invocation to the remote host and unmarshalls the return value.

-Our design is different from the paradigm provided in Honda’s and we choose to emulate how Java.rmi packages provide to application programmers.
-This is because under Java’s paradigm, it provides more flexibility.
-For example, application programmers can decide whether and/or when to export a remote object.
-And it is more flexible to manage the remote objects as well.

 ##Components
 ###RMIregistry